The East Bay restaurants that opened and closed in February

 DEE SPOT When Dee Spot opened in September 2016, taking the place of Farley’s Coffee (1195 65th St.), owner Channarith Vanthin had high hopes of serving the community of Emeryville.
 He kept many of the staff from Farley’s and offered a menu of healthy fare, but ultimately, he could not sustain the business.
 He closed Dee Spot this month.
 The E’ville Eye reported that Vanthin typically worked 140 hours per week, which “led to a recent emergency room visit citing fatigue.”
 Vanthin told the E’ville Eye he may consider reopening if he can find a business owner, but at this time, the space will only be open for intermittent pop-up events.

 NEW SEASONS Emeryville has been anticipating the opening of the New Seasons location since October 2015.
-Unfortunately, the Portland-based market chain has decided not to abandon the project on Shellmound Avenue just as construction was almost finished.
+Unfortunately, the Portland-based market chain has decided to abandon the project on Shellmound Avenue just as construction was almost finished.
 The company will not be opening any new markets in the Bay Area, instead focusing on its locations in the Pacific Northwest for now.
 At this time, there are no known plans for the space.

 PROPAGANDA Emeryville seems to be having a tough time this month, as three eateries including Propaganda (at 4000 Adeline St.) got the ax.
 As reported by the E’ville Eye, suspicions about Propaganda’s impending closure arose when the gastropub’s holiday hours were infrequent and sporadic.
 Owner Kiet Truong later confirmed that he sold the location and that the property will remain a restaurant, however, further details are still limited.
 We’ll have more updates on Nosh as we get them.